roccosiffredi/docs/articles/connections/social/twitter.md

 ## Prerequisites

-Before connecting your Auth0 app to Twitter, you must be have a [Twitter Developer](https://developer.twitter.com/) account.
+Before connecting your Auth0 app to Twitter, you must have a [Twitter Developer](https://developer.twitter.com/) account.

 ## Steps